 It's been a funny old walk.

 I also wrote about walking as pilgrimage, mainly because I have for a few years been inspired by Will and Ed who started A Walk Around Britain and British Pilgrimage which was founded by Will.
-However, I hadn't really expected for this walk to become a pilgrimage, it was after all a serious art walk, not some weirdy-beardy spiritual quest!
-But nevertheless, a pilgrimage it turned out to be.
+However, I hadn't really expected for this walk to become a pilgrimage, but a pilgrimage it turned out to be.

 The walk was to connect my studio/home near Solihull with the exhibition space in Oxford.
 I toyed for a long time with the notion of walking to Oxford along the canal via Banbury; the canal passes less than a mile from my front door and it would be a very easy route.
 I'd already walked the canal from Solihull to Stratford-on-Avon, some of which was really beautiful (I saw an otter!).
 But generally, canals are too full of people and I prefer to walk on my own, so I took the trackways across country instead.